flysolomac/project4/README.md

 3) update img src url for pizzeria.png
 4) inlined javascript google font
 5) inlined all css
+6) add meta tags to hmtl files to help with sizing of web page.

 This allowed me to have a pagespeed score of 95 or higher.